Kota Dussehra 2020 is not being organized because of the Covid-19 spread.

 It’s 10 mins of pure thrill – adrenaline-pumping adventure at its best, in which stuntmen ride their bikes and cars in the confines of a wooden well.
 The result is gravity-defying moves, which are not for the faint-hearted.

 Ferris wheel, BreakDance, Caterpillar and many other rides don’t just lure the kids but their parents too.
 At night these rides are illuminated with colourful lights.

-Approximately 15 lakh people will visit the fair.
-There will be around 1000 shops with different displays more than 50 fun rides.
-There are many more exciting events this year, at the Mela.
+Approximately 15 lakh people are going to visit the fair.
+There will be around 1000 shops with different displays & more than 50 fun rides.
+We recommend visiting Kota Dusshera Mela with your friends and family.

 Photo & Video Credits: Zishan Pathan https://www.zishanpathan.com/

 We’ll be posting regular updates of Dussehra Mela 2021 on our Facebook & Instagram & Twitter handles.
 You can find us on Facebook here – Kota City Blog Facebook & Instagram here – Kota City Blog Instagram